“Maybe it’s just a phase.”

 I’ve been around the LGBTQ community long enough to have heard more times than I can count the phrase, “I always knew who I was.
 Since I was a child, I always knew.”
 My friends always knew who they were.
 My child has expressed similar thoughts.
 If this is who my child is and if I don’t support them completely, then I’m the one doing them harm.
 I don’t want my kid to echo the other phrase I’ve heard from many of my LGBTQ friends, “My family never accepted me so I’m not really close with them anymore.”

-I’m going to do all I can to make sure my child feels accepted for who they are.
+I’m going to do all I can in my parenting to make sure that my transgender child feels accepted for who they are.
 The risk of anything less than total buy-in is a child at a greater risk for anxiety, depression and suicide.

 So I’m in — outwardly at least.
 I still harbor doubts and selfishness and hope that things will change.
 Those thoughts are pushed to the background more and more, but they are there.
 I strive to keep them inside, or at least away from my children.

-So far things haven’t been as hard as I’d feared, for either of us.
+So far parenting a transgender child hasn’t been as hard as I’d feared.
+It hasn’t been difficult for either of us, really.
 School and church were ready for this.
 Living in this area made it easier than it would have been in other places.
 I haven’t had to defend them, not once

 We’ve had some interesting conversations, though, like when they asked why no one ever assumes they’re a boy.
 We talked about gender presentation and societal assumptions around dress.
 The kid hasn’t changed their style at all other than mixing in more blue.
 They still wear leggings as pants, dresses, sparkles and feminine-style earrings.
 They got a shorter haircut, but it still isn’t a traditional boy’s style.
 Once at the grocery store, they were assumed to be a boy at a deli counter.
 We shared a smile and a giggle of achievement at that.